 Wadham is building Oxford's first-ever purpose-built Access Centre and a fully accessible Undergraduate Centre, designed by award winning architects AL_A, led by Amanda Levete.

-Wadham alumna Dr Siripattra Kusuwan (Biochemistry, 1998) is naming a teaching room in the Dr Lee Shau Kee Building.
+Wadham alumna Dr Siripattra Kusuwan (Biochemistry, 1998) is funding a teaching room in the Dr Lee Shau Kee Building.
 Visiting the site with her family, she said: "Building a solid foundation in education is very important.
 We are pleased to be supporting Wadham’s pioneering new Access Centre because it will have a significant impact for students from all backgrounds and open opportunities to an Oxford education."

 "My family and I are very honoured to name a tutorial room in the new building.
 Giving back to the college is very important because the college gave us so much and shaped me, who I am today, so I am happy to give back," she added.